PhD Frequently Asked Questions

 Our application fee is $80, is nonrefundable, and must be paid online by credit card.

 No. Because of the large number of applications we receive, we are unable to notify students when we receive applications and if they are incomplete.
 Chicago Booth uses a "self-managed application" for the PhD Program.
-Once you have submitted your online application, you will be able to check the status of your application and supplementary materials by logging back into the online application system and clicking "Open Application."
+Once you have submitted your online application, you will be able to check the status of your application materials (both those submitted by you and those submitted by external sources, such as letters of recommendations and test scores) by logging back into the online application system and clicking "Open Application."
 From this screen, you will be able to determine the status of your application (submitted, received, etc.) and which, if any, of your supplementary materials have not been received.

-Applicants from the previous year should complete a new application online for 2021 (available by September 1, 2020).
-The deadline will be December 15, 2020.
+Applicants from the previous year should complete a new application online for 2022 (available by early September 2021).
+The deadline will be December 15, 2021.
 Reapplicants should also contact the PhD Office to indicate that they are reapplying.
 Reapplicants must complete the following sections of the application:

 - Program information